HL7/fhir-project-mhealth/input/pagecontent/system_attributes.md

 The device that performs a measurement **SHALL** be uniquely identified.

-Each type of device has attributes with regard to precision, accuracy and quality which can impact the interpretation of measurements taken by the device.
+Each type of device has attributes with regard to precision, accuracy and quality that can impact the interpretation of measurements taken by the device.
 Knowledge of the device helps greatly in interpreting the results.